 After your appointment

-Many people experience some sort of bleeding after insertion.
+Many people experience some bleeding after insertion.

 “[The insertion] caused me to start what would have been my period for the month,” says Anne S. “I spotted very, very lightly for 3 or 4 days after.”